Application Information – Master of Deaf Education

 Official GRE scores come electronically from the Educational Testing Service (ETS) and are required for all applicants.
 Official TOEFL scores are required for international applicants only, even if you have completed a 4-year degree in a U.S. institution.
 The scores should be sent to institution code 1871.
 The department code is not required in order for your official scores to attach to the application.
 All of our programs in the Department of Hearing and Speech Sciences use department code: 0620.

 Important Note: It is the applicants responsibility to allow sufficient time for the ETS to score and report test results.
 Please refer to the ETS website (http://www.ets.org/gre) to access the Detailed Score Reporting Schedule for the GRE exam.

 You will be prompted to upload supplemental materials/documents when you officially submit your application.

 Tuition Scholarships: Given that most graduate students need financial assistance, need is not a factor; financial awards are offered on the basis of merit, using criteria very similar to that used to judge acceptance into the program.
 There are no additional forms to complete for scholarships.

 International applicants should apply only if you have four years of college (four-year degree or three-years plus one year of a masters program).

 Test of English as a Foreign Language (TOEFL)

-Prior to consideration for admission, international student applicants for whom English is a second language must submit a report of the Test of English as a Foreign Language (TOEFL) score.
-Scores should be less than two years old and above 620 (paper-based) and 95 (computer-based) to demonstrate proficiency (http://www.ets.org/toefl), or address inquiries and requests for applications to TOEFL, P.O.
+Prior to consideration for admission into the MDE program, international student applicants for whom English is a second language must submit a report of the Test of English as a Foreign Language (TOEFL) score.
+Scores should be less than two years old and above 620 (paper-based) and 105 (computer-based) to demonstrate proficiency (http://www.ets.org/toefl), or address inquiries and requests for applications to TOEFL, P.O.
 Box 6151, Princeton, NJ 08541-6151